-The DRC is dedicated to providing a coordinated program of support services which are not furnished by other university offices or outside organizations.
+The DRC is dedicated to providing a collaborative and coordinated program of support services which are not furnished by other University offices or outside organizations.
 The DRC assists students in negotiating disability related barriers and strives to improve access and opportunity.
 This enables all levels of students with disabilities to become integrated into campus life, and become more successful undergraduate or graduate students while maximizing their independence.
 Our services are free of charge.

 Services for students

 Alternative testing services

 Get information about our alternative testing services, including how to make a request for alternative testing.

 Access the student portal